Azure/azure-storage-net/File/README.md

-# Microsoft Azure Storage Blob SDK for .NET (8.7.0-preview)
+﻿# Microsoft Azure Storage File SDK for .NET (9.0.0-preview)

-The Microsoft Azure Storage Blob SDK for .NET allows you to build Azure applications that take advantage of scalable cloud computing resources.
+The Microsoft Azure Storage File SDK for .NET allows you to build Azure applications that take advantage of scalable cloud computing resources.

 For the best development experience, developers should use the official Microsoft NuGet packages for libraries.
 NuGet packages are regularly updated with new functionality and hotfixes.

 ## Features

+- Files
-- Blobs
+    - Create/Update/Delete Directories
-    - Create/Read/Update/Delete Blobs
+    - Create/Read/Update/Delete Files

 ## Getting Started

 The complete Microsoft Azure SDK can be downloaded from the [Microsoft Azure Downloads Page](http://azure.microsoft.com/en-us/downloads/?sdk=net) and ships with support for building deployment packages, integrating with tooling, rich command line tooling, and more.

-Please review [Get started with Azure Storage](https://docs.microsoft.com/en-us/azure/storage/storage-dotnet-how-to-use-blobs) if you are not familiar with Azure Storage.
+Please review [Get started with Azure Storage](https://docs.microsoft.com/en-us/azure/storage/storage-dotnet-how-to-use-Files) if you are not familiar with Azure Storage.

 For the best development experience, developers should use the official Microsoft NuGet packages for libraries.
 NuGet packages are regularly updated with new functionality and hotfixes.